juliourena/juliourena.github.io/_posts/2021-07-01-BYOPython_EN.md

 ---
-title: My process to discover how to use Dropbox "pythonNN.dll" to execute Python scripts without Python.
+title: My process to discover how to use Dropbox pythonNN.dll to execute Python scripts without Python.
 classes: wide
 ---
 ## Introduction
 I was playing Warzone and start noticing some packet loss, which is "no bueno" if you are playing an FPS game.
-I went into the task manager and look for those processes that were using network and start killing everything, like Rambo.
+I went into the task manager and look for those processes that were using the network and start killing everything, like Rambo.
 On Dropbox.exe I clicked "Open File Location" and once the folder opened, I notice some Python related files.

 ![image](https://user-images.githubusercontent.com/29603107/124169512-50b47f80-da74-11eb-8e82-467e94be1e59.png)